nibin-raj/MultiHop-Simulator/README.md

 ### MultiHop-Simulator

-Source code of the MultiHop-Simulator to validate and reproduce some of the results in Tripathi et al. "Information Freshness in Multihop Wireless Networks Vishrant" [[1]](#1).
+Source code of the MultiHop-Simulator to validate and reproduce some of the results in Tripathi et al. "Information Freshness in Multihop Wireless Networks" [[1]](#1).

 ## Age-Debt Policy and Simulator Validation Results